giasemidis/giasemidis.github.io/_posts/2023-09-30-chatgpt-chatbot-and-plot-own-data.md

 # The plotting feature

 The plotting feature was described in [part I](https://giasemidis.github.io/2023/09/30/chatgpt-chatbot-and-plot.html).
-We will now demonstrate how it interacts with our own data.
+I will now demonstrate how it interacts with our own data.

 # Examples

-We start by uploading the aforementioned data file.
-Our first few queries are as follows
+I start by uploading the aforementioned data file.
+The first few queries are as follows:
 * User: "*Preview the first five rows of the data*"
 * Assistant: "*Executed the code `df.head()`*" followed by a table of the first 5 rows, see below.
 The assistant not only gives the answer but also display the executed pandas code for producing the result.
 A familiar pandas user can recognise that the answer is correct.
   ![q1](https://raw.githubusercontent.com/giasemidis/giasemidis.github.io/master/_posts/figures/chatgpt-plot-owndata-q1